 Cooking

-Cooks are the more intuitive bunch and like to tweak recipes as they go along, based on preferences or what they have on hand.
+Cooks are the more intuitive bunch and like to tweak recipes according to preferences or what they have on hand.
 Once you know how to cook, you tend to understand how certain flavors and textures go together.
 You can take an idea and make it a meal.
 Bakers go more by the textbook and are more patient.
-Their preciseness and need to measure yields beautiful results admired by many.
+Their precision and need to measure yield beautiful results that many admire.

-Then there is the argument cooking is not more intuitive than baking.
-Cooking allows for more mistakes and while it still produces a meal, it is not always considered edible.
-One thread common to both is that in order to do either well, there are certain basics to learn.
+Then there is the argument that cooking is not more intuitive than baking.
+Cooking allows for more mistakes, and while it still produces a meal, it is not always considered edible.
+One common thread to both is that to do either well, there are certain basics to learn.
 When one is learning, it is certainly creative on both sides.
-Like any craft, you need to get your feet wet and understand it to further explore.
+Like any craft, you need to get your feet wet and understand it to explore further.

 Sommeliers trained by the Court of Master Sommeliers seem to prefer cooking, on the whole.